askmike/gekko/docs/introduction/about_gekko.md

 ## The gist

-Gekko is a tool that makes it very easy to automate your own trading stragies.
+Gekko is a tool that makes it very easy to automate your own trading strategies.

 ![gist of gekko](https://gekko.wizb.it/_static/gekko-gist.png)